-HMCA-IMPERIAL MARKETING
+HMCA MARKETING

-HMCA-IMPERIAL's marketing strategy is to expand the business and improve the facilities which it manages.
-HMCA-IMPERIAL will seek to increase the number of locations of those facilities where market conditions are promising and to promote growth of its clients' patient volume and revenue.
+HMCA's marketing strategy is to expand the business and improve the facilities which it manages.
+HMCA will seek to increase the number of locations of those facilities where market conditions are promising and to promote growth of its clients' patient volume and revenue.

-DIAGNOSTIC IMAGING FACILITIES AND OTHER ANCILLIARY SERVICES
+DIAGNOSTIC IMAGING FACILITIES

-Diagnostic imaging facilities managed by HMCA-IMPERIAL provide diagnostic imaging services to patients referred by physicians who are either in private practice or affiliated with managed care providers or other payor groups.
+Diagnostic imaging facilities managed by HMCA provide diagnostic imaging services to patients referred by physicians who are either in private practice or affiliated with managed care providers or other payor groups.
 The facilities are operated in a manner which eliminates the admission and other administrative inconveniences of in-hospital diagnostic imaging services.
 Imaging services are performed in an outpatient setting by trained medical technologists under the direction of physicians employed by the diagnostic imaging facilities.
 Following diagnostic procedures, the images are reviewed by the interpreting physicians who prepare a report of these tests and their findings.
-These reports are transcribed by HMCA-IMPERIAL personnel and then delivered to the referring physician.
+Reports for the New York facilities are transcribed by HMCA personnel and reports for the Florida facilities are outsourced to independent contractors.

-HMCA-IMPERIAL develops marketing programs in an effort to establish and maintain profitable referring physician relationships and to maximize reimbursement yields.
-These marketing approaches identify and target selected market segments consisting of area physicians with certain desirable medical specialties and reimbursement yields.
-Corporate and facility managers determine these market segments based upon an analysis of competition, imaging demand, medical specialty and payor mix of each referral from the local market.
-HMCA-IMPERIAL also directs marketing efforts at managed care providers.
+HMCA develops marketing programs in an effort to establish and maintain profitable referring physician relationships and to maximize reimbursement yields.
+HMCA also directs its marketing efforts at managed care providers.

 Managed care providers have become an important factor in the diagnostic imaging industry.
-To further its position, HMCA-IMPERIAL is seeking to expand the imaging modalities offered at its managed diagnostic imaging facilities.
+To further its position, HMCA is seeking to expand the imaging modalities offered at its managed diagnostic imaging facilities.
+Two of the facilities HMCA manages have two MRI scanners and one of those facilities also performs x-rays.